imvenkata/leveling-up-to-swe/python_packaging_guide.md

 - Folders containing data files must also have an `__init__.py` file for inclusion.
 - Avoid unnecessary bloat to keep package size manageable.

-The tool.setuptools.package-data configuration in pyproject.toml allows you to specify which non-Python files should be included in your package distribution.
+The `tool.setuptools.package-data` configuration in `pyproject.toml` allows you to specify which non-Python files should be included in your package distribution.
 This feature is particularly useful for including data files that your package needs to function properly.
+This option eliminate the need of another config file `MANIFEST.in`

-To use tool.setuptools.package-data, add a section to your pyproject.toml file like this:
+To use `tool.setuptools.package-data`, add a section to your `pyproject.toml` file like this:

 ```
 [tool.setuptools.package-data]